rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 37. *No One Is Talking About This*, Patricia Lockwood
 38. *‌The Bewitching*, Silvia Moreno-Garcia
 39. 🔁 *The Haunting of Hill House*, Shirley Jackson
+40. *What In Me Is Dark: The Revolutionary Afterlife of Paradise Lost*, Orlando Reade

 ## Skimmed